Wandering-Swordsman-LLC/Docs/guide/locations.md

 ---

 ### Components
 Under `client`, `server`, `shared`.
-You can see `components` folder, if we dicide to use [ECS](https://matter-ecs.github.io/matter/) for our game.
+You can see `components` folder, if we decide to use [ECS](https://matter-ecs.github.io/matter/) for our game.
 It will represent the components in our system.
 If we use [flamework/components](https://flamework.fireboltofdeath.dev/docs/additional-modules/components/creating-a-component), it will represent the components we make.

 ### Utils
 We can also see `utils` folder in `client`, `server`, `shared`.
 Those represent utility functions.
 For example, lerping, or calculate a certain object and return a result.